Resources - news, events, videos & presentations

 – Canada ended testing requirements for travelers from China from 17 March.

-– The UK will end testing requirements for travelers from China from 5 April.
+– The UK ended testing requirements for travelers from China on 5 April.

 Flights